renlite/dart_flutter/renlite/README.md

   }

 ```
-The [RendererBinding mixin](https://api.flutter.dev/flutter/rendering/RendererBinding-mixin.html) is the connection between the RenderObjectTree and the Flutter engine.
+The [RendererBinding mixin](https://api.flutter.dev/flutter/rendering/RendererBinding-mixin.html) is the connection between the RenderTree and the Flutter engine.
 The initialization of [PipelineOwner](https://api.flutter.dev/flutter/rendering/PipelineOwner-class.html) and of [RenderView](https://api.flutter.dev/flutter/rendering/RenderView-class.html) is here of interest.
 After creation of the [PipelineOwner](https://api.flutter.dev/flutter/rendering/PipelineOwner-class.html) a [RenderView](https://api.flutter.dev/flutter/rendering/RenderView-class.html) is initialized and assigned to the `_pipelineOwner.rootNode = value;` through the setter of `RenderView`.
 ```Dart
   /// Creates a [RenderView] object to be the root of the
   /// [RenderObject] rendering tree, and initializes it so that it